Affiliate Global Futures Scholar, Julie Ann Wrigley Global Futures Laboratory

 Blindern, 0317 OSLO

-- Associate Professor, Department of Sociology and Social Geography, University of Oslo
+- Professor, Department of Sociology and Social Geography, University of Oslo

 John N. Parker is an expert in sociology and science and technology studies.
 He teaches classes on a wide range of topics in sociology and social psychology.
 His research focuses on social dimensions of scientific collaborations, scientific work life, scientific and intellectual social movements, scientific elites, scientific careers, and emotions and creativity.
 He has also written about scientific leadership, boundary organizations, scientific synthesis, and natural resource governance.

 - MA, Sociology, Arizona State University, 2001